 - 1/2 teaspoon fine sea salt

 - 1 teaspoon ancho chile powder (or a chili powder mix)

 - 10- to 14.5-ounce can fire roasted diced tomatoes (get the “with chilies” style if you like it spicy)

 - Shredded cabbage (or shredded lettuce, or baby greens)

 - Pickled jalapeños (or sliced fresh jalapeños)

 - (Plus your own favorite taco toppings)

-- Add the chicken and tomatoes: Sprinkle the chicken with 1 teaspoon salt and the ancho chile powder.
+- Add the chicken and tomatoes: Sprinkle the chicken with 1/2 teaspoon of salt and the ancho chile powder.
 Add the chicken and tomatoes to the pot, and stir to coat with the onions and garlic.

 - Shred the chicken and serve: Remove the chicken to a platter with a slotted spoon – it’s OK if you get some of the tomatoes.
 Shred the chicken using a pair of forks.
 Scoop as much of the tomatoes and onions from the pot as you can with a slotted spoon, and stir into the shredded chicken.
 Add a ladle or two of the liquid from the pot, just enough to moisten the chicken, and serve with the tortillas and accompaniments.